Introduction to Hive Commands

 Here are a few of the features discussed below:

-- Hive stores are raw and processed dataset in Hadoop.
+- Hive stores are raw and processed datasets in Hadoop.

 - It is designed for Online Transaction Processing (OLTP).
-OLTP is the systems that facilitate high volume data in very less time with no reliance on the single server.
+OLTP is a system that facilitates high-volume data in significantly less time without relying on a single server.

-- The SQL type querying language provided here is called HiveQL or HQL.
-This makes ETL tasks and other analysis easier.
+- The SQL-type querying language provided here is HiveQL or HQL.
+This makes ETL tasks and other analyses easier.

 Sources images:- Google

-There are few limitations of Hive command as well, which are listed below:
+There are a few limitations of the Hive command as well, which are listed below:

-- Hive surely supports over-writing, but unfortunately, it doesn’t support deletion and updates.
+- Hive indeed supports overwriting, but unfortunately, it doesn’t support deletion and updates.

 - Hive is not designed for OLTP, but it is used for it.